seanliu9/home/index.md

     </div>
     <div class="timeline-details">
       <ul>
-        <li>Implemented supervised machine learning models (decision tree, regression) to predict whether someone should rent a house and to estimate the price of a house based on its characteristics</li>
+        <li>Implemented a random forest classifier to decide whether to rent a house and regression models to estimate the price of a house based on its features</li>
-        <li>Applied unsupervised methods (clustering) to group houses by similar features, helping sellers determine a suitable price range</li>
+        <li>Applied k-means clustering and Gaussian mixture models to group houses by similar features, enabling similar home recommendations and helping sellers determine a suitable price range</li>
         <li><a href="https://github.com/sliu750/ML4641-Team-Project" target="_blank">GitHub repo</a></li>

       </ul>